Neural Wave Functions for High-Pressure Atomic Hydrogen

-\paragraph*{Acknowledgments--} We thank Y. Yang for providing help with the Dense hydrogen DMC database \cite{2023_niu_qmc_database_hydrogen,QMC-hamm}, C. Pierleoni for providing BF-PBE results \cite{Pierleoni2025}, and acknowledge useful discussions with G. Mazzola.
-The simulations in this work were carried out using NetKet \cite{2019_netket,2022_netket_3}, which is based on JAX \cite{2018_jax} and mpi4JAX \cite{2021_hafner_vicentini_mpi4jax}.
-We also use folx \cite{2023_gao_folx} and fwdlap \cite{2024_chen_fwdlap} to compute the Laplacian using the forward Laplacian technique described in \cite{2024_li_forward_laplacian}.
-The authors acknowledge support from SEFRI under Grant No.\ MB22.00051 (NEQS - Neural Quantum Simulation) and from the French Agency for Research, project SIX (ANR-23-CE30-0022).
+\paragraph*{Acknowledgments--} We thank Y. Yang for providing help with the Dense hydrogen DMC database \cite{2023_niu_qmc_database_hydrogen,QMC-hamm}, C. Pierleoni for providing BF-PBE results, and acknowledge useful discussions with G. Mazzola.
+The authors acknowledge support from SEFRI under Grant No.\ MB22.00051 (NEQS - Neural Quantum Simulation).
+This work was also supported by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID a117 on Alps, as part of the Swiss AI Initiative.